hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ### Application alerting

-Apache SkyWalking provides an alerting mechanism to measure application performance according to a list of pre-defined metrics, e.g., *service\_resp\_time*, *database\_access\_resp\_time*, and *service\_sla*.
-It will trigger alerting when some metrics reach its pre-defined thresholds.
+Apache SkyWalking provides an alerting mechanism to measure application performance according to a list of pre-defined metrics, e.g., *service_resp_time*, *database_access_resp_time*, and *service_sla*.
+It will trigger alerting when some metrics reach pre-defined thresholds.
 You can define new metrics using Observability Analysis Language (OAL) or customize the existing metrics with new thresholds.

-Here is the alarms page from SkyWalking UI showing all the triggered alerts for deployed multi-tier *music* application:
+Here you can see the alarms page from SkyWalking UI showing all the triggered alerts for deployed multi-tier *music* application:

 ![](/img/sw-app-alarms.png)

 T﻿he alarms page shows *Successful rate of service agent::app is lower than 80% in 2 minutes of last 10 minutes*.
-It indicates issue from the frontend app server in multi-tier *music* application.
+It indicates an issue from the frontend app server in the multi-tier *music* application.

 A﻿pache SkyWalking configures the alerting using a collection of alerting rules located in */skywalking/config/alarm-settings.yml* from the SkyWalking OAP pod.
 You can check the content by running the following command: